jeffbonnes/titanium_documentation/source/en/troubleshooting_your_installation.md

 This error refers to the apkbuilder tool developed by Google that is located in the Google ADK Tools directory.
 The source of the message is Google's `adb`, located in the same directory.
 Titanium uses this tool to produce it's emulator logging output.
 Hence, this is not really a Titanium message.

-Google has deprecated apkbuilder in favour of the ApkBuilderTask java class.
+Google has deprecated apkbuilder in favor of the ApkBuilderTask java class.
 However, apkbuilder still works without any other issues.
-At some point, a future release of Titanium Developer will be created to utilise the java class but, until then, this message can be safely ignored.
+At some point, a future release of Titanium Developer will be created to utilize the java class but, until then, this message can be safely ignored.